OMNIALowCode/omnia3/docs/index.md

 As a productivity tool, the OMNIA Platform was built to fullfil the software needs of all types of businesses.
 At the core of our development platform lie principles of an economic modeling system called REA (Resources, Events, Agents), that serves as the foundation for all concepts and features you'll find during your development experience.

 The REA framework is directed at accounting systems, with a focus on the recording of the several economic, mostly recurring, events that happen within an organization.
-It assumes that there are a limited number os concepts within all accounting software and that it is possible to easily design adaptable applications without jeaperdising business logic.
+It assumes that there are a limited number of concepts within all accounting software and that it is possible to easily design adaptable applications without jeopardising business logic.

-The concepts of this thought framework are:
+The concepts of this framework are:

   - <strong>Economic Resources</strong>;